 - Current health status (e.g. end of life, critical) is in question - Visitor should be limited to a specific room only (resident they are visiting) - Visitor is required to go through screening process prior to entry.
-Visitor displaying any signs / symptoms of concern or fever will be denied access to facility - Facility should require visitor to perform hand hygiene regularly and use proper PPE during - Facility should encourage visitor not to make contact with resident - Facility should post signage at entrances alerting families of suspended visitation (C-IC-40a, C-IC-40b) - Under these identified circumstances, facilities should offer alternative means for residents and families to communicate.
-May include but limited to: - Video conferencing (Skype, Zoom etc..) - Phone calls - Emails - Texting

-- Facility should consider reopening to family visitation after town or County where facility resides is identified within Phase III or higher of "reopening" - Facility should consider identifying a limited visitation schedule of at least 4 hours a day - The facility should honor each resident's right to have and choose visitors and to make preferences.
+Visitor displaying any signs / symptoms of concern or fever will be denied access to facility - Facility should require visitor to perform hand hygiene regularly and use proper PPE during - Facility should encourage visitor to wear a mask while in the facility. - Facility should not suspend visitation unless directed by the health department. - Facility should encourage visitors to provide a negative PCR test from 48 hours prior or take a rapid test for visitation. - Under these identified circumstances, facilities should offer alternative means for residents and families to communicate.
+May include but limited to: - Video conferencing (Skype, Zoom etc..) - Phone calls - Emails - Texting - Facility should consider reopening to family visitation after town or County where facility resides is identified within Phase III or higher of "reopening" - Facility should consider identifying a limited visitation schedule of at least 4 hours a day - The facility should honor each resident's right to have and choose visitors and to make preferences.
 The facility should consult every resident to determine who the resident would wish to visit with in person.